đŸŽŸïž Desert Magic | Aug 29 — Get Tickets & View Featured Chefs →Get Tickets →

 Westbound, located in the MSA Annex, offers a unique open-air bar experience constructed from two repurposed shipping containers.
 The setting features shaded communal tables, a cozy fire pit, and a walk-in bottle shop stocked with curated beer, wine, and spirits.
 This modern, industrial-chic venue provides a relaxed outdoor experience.

 Popular offerings include draft cocktails like the Cactus Wren and Mai Tai, as well as a rotating selection of craft beers and wines.
-Guests appreciate the ability to bring in food from neighboring eateries a few paces away.
+Guests can bring in food from neighboring eateries a few paces away.

 Salmon Shrimp at Wild Garlic Grill (Photo credit: Jackie Tran)